 Loading compressed and uncompressed data

-BigQuery can load uncompressed files significantly faster than compressed files due to parallel load operations, but because uncompressed files are larger in size, using them can lead to bandwidth limitations and higher Google Cloud Storage costs for data staged in Google Cloud Storage prior to being loaded into BigQuery.
-For example, uncompressed files that live on third-party services can consume considerable bandwidth and time if uploaded to Google Cloud Storage for loading.
+BigQuery can load uncompressed files significantly faster than compressed files due to parallel load operations.
+Because uncompressed files are larger, using them can lead to bandwidth limitations and higher Google Cloud Storage costs for data staged in Google Cloud Storage prior to being loaded into BigQuery.
+You should also note that line ordering is not guaranteed for compressed or uncompressed files.
 It's important to weigh these tradeoffs depending on your use case.

-In general, if bandwidth is limited, gzip compress files before uploading them to Google Cloud Storage.
+In general, if bandwidth is limited, compress your files using gzip before uploading them to Google Cloud Storage.
 Currently, when loading data into BigQuery gzip is the only supported compression type.
-If loading speed is important to your app and you have a lot of bandwidth to load your data, leave files uncompressed.
+If loading speed is important to your app and you have a lot of bandwidth to load your data, leave your files uncompressed.